yevh/TaaC-AI/README.md

 # AI-driven Threat Modeling-as-a-Code (TaaC)

-It leverages AI (via OpenAI's GPT models) to analyze service descriptions, identify security threats, visualize data flow and suggest remediations based on the STRIDE framework and OWASP guidelines.
+It leverages AI to analyze service descriptions, identify security threats, visualize data flow and suggest remediations based on the STRIDE framework and OWASP guidelines.
 The script generates in-depth HTML report and includes feature for manual risk assessment.

 ## How It Works